wohaco/despace/venus.md

 Future/proposed missions:

    1. [EnVision](envision.md) (…).
-EnVision will characterise regional & local geological features, determine crustal support mechanisms & constrain mantle & core properties.
+EnVision will characterize regional & local geological features, determine crustal support mechanisms & constrain mantle & core properties.
 Venus is less dense than expected if it had similar Earth’s bulk composition.
 In order to assess information on its interior structure, it is crucial to determine the k₂ Love number & the moment of inertia.
    1. [Venus Flagship Mission](venus_flagship_mission.md) (…).
 Detecting ground movement at one location & monitoring the planet globally for seismic events are the most definitive tests for internal structure & activity.
    1. [Venus Origins Explorer](venus_origins_explorer.md) (…).
 The orbiter's radio signal in the Ka-band would provide the gravity field resolution needed to estimate global elastic thickness, & map the gravity field at high resolution to study the interior structure of the planet.